Fyusion-Open-Source/fyusenet/README.md

 In 2017 an early version of FyuseNet made it into the firmware of a major smartphone manufacturer as part of the stock camera app.
 It has also been used to generate FX for a [music video](https://www.youtube.com/watch?v=pLqVDCXiwGY&ab_channel=Jiox).
-Other than that, FyuseNet has only been used internally and is part of a set of Android apps that Fyusion maintains.
+Other than that, FyuseNet has only been used internally.
 The code has not been significantly changed since 2019 and the version in this repository is a bit stripped down from the internal version, which contained shader code that was specifically optimized for ARM Mali GPUs prior to the G-series (T-880 for example) as well as support for a proprietary NPU.
 For the public release we chose to exclude that code for various reasons.